 - FAST Nickels vs. SLOW Dimes: As a Real Estate Investor, Which is Better?

-By the end of this chapter, you should have a clear vision for why real estate can, and should, be an important step for building wealth for your future.
+By the end of this chapter, you should have a clear vision for why real estate can and should be an important step for building wealth for your future.
 Whether you decide to go full time or just invest on the side, real estate can be the path toward financial future for you and your family.
-In the next chapter, we are going to look at the very first step, and one of the most important, you should take on your journey: you education.
+In the next chapter, we are going to look at the very first step (and one of the most important) you should take on your journey: your education.

 Jump to Another Chapter: